vitali87/LinuxWhisper/README.md

 *   **Microphone Input:** Ensure `arecord` is using your desired microphone.
 You might need to configure ALSA or PulseAudio settings if recording fails or is silent.
 Use `arecord -L` to list devices.
 *   **Performance:** The `tiny.en` model is used by default for speed.
 Larger models (`base.en`, `small.en`, etc., configured in `whisper_server.py`) are more accurate but significantly slower.
 Transcription speed depends heavily on your CPU (or GPU if configured with CUDA).
+*   **Compatibility:** Tested on Kali Linux.
+Usage on other Linux distributions might require adjustments to ALSA/PulseAudio configuration or shortcut command paths.
 *   **Logging:** Debug logs are written to `/tmp/stt_copy_debug.log` (client script) and `/tmp/whisper_server_debug.log` (server script).
 Check these files if you encounter issues.
 *   **Lock/State Files:** The script uses `/tmp/stt_copy_lock` and `/tmp/stt_recording_state.json`.
 If the script crashes, you might need to manually delete these files before it will start again (`rm -f /tmp/stt_copy_lock /tmp/stt_recording_state.json`).
 *   **Server Port:** The server runs on port `8001`.
 If this conflicts, change the `PORT` variable in `whisper_server.py` and the `SERVER_URL` in `stt_copy.py`.